Harry Friedman: Clue Crew

-In 2001, Friedman played an instrumental role in the formation of Jeopardy!s "Clue Crew", a team of roving correspondents who travel the world showcasing clues accompanied by video for the show's home viewers.
-As of 2011, the team has traveled to 200 cities worldwide, through 45 of the 50 U.S. states, and to 33 foreign countries.
+In 2001, Friedman played an instrumental role in the formation of Jeopardy!s "Clue Crew", a team of roving correspondents who traveled the world showcasing clues accompanied by video for the show's home viewers.
+By 2011, the team had traveled to 200 cities worldwide, through 45 of the 50 U.S. states, and to 33 foreign countries.

 Friedman's explanation of the reasoning behind the team's creation was as follows:

-The team from 2019 to 2022 consisted of Sarah Whitcomb Foss and Jimmy McGuire.
-In the past, they included Kelly Miyahara (from 2005 to 2019), Sofia Lidskog (from 2001 to 2004), Cheryl Farrell (from 2001 to 2008), and Jon Cannon (from 2005 to 2009).
-Both Foss and McGuire also perform in-show duties when shows are filmed, with Foss the show's in-studio announcer for early sessions and McGuire the host of practice games.
+The Clue Crew from 2019 to 2022 consisted of Sarah Whitcomb Foss and Jimmy McGuire, both original members of the team.
+In the past, they also included Kelly Miyahara (from 2005 to 2019), Sofia Lidskog (from 2001 to 2004), Cheryl Farrell (from 2001 to 2008), and Jon Cannon (from 2005 to 2009).
+When shows are filmed, Foss serves as the show's in-studio announcer for early sessions, while McGuire is the host of practice games.

-The Clue Crew was disbanded at the end of the show's 38th season after Foss and McGuire became, repectively, a producer and a stage manager for the show.
+The Clue Crew was disbanded at the end of the show's 38th season after Foss and McGuire became, respectively, a producer and a stage manager for the show.

 Internet

-Friedman plays a very active role in the show's official website, which receives over 400,000 visitors per month.
+Friedman played a very active role in the show's official website, which receives over 400,000 visitors per month.

 Pyramid

-Friedman was the executive consultant for the 2002-04 version of Pyramid, which by that time was property of Sony Pictures Television.
+Friedman was the executive consultant for the 2002–04 version of Pyramid, which by that time was property of Sony Pictures Television.